-What is functional abdominal pain, and why does it happen?
+What is functional abdominal pain?

-The term “functional” refers to the fact that there is no blockage, inflammation or infection causing the discomfort.
-Nevertheless, the pain is very real, and is due to extra sensitivity of the digestive organs, sometimes combined with changes in gastrointestinal movement patterns.
+The term “functional” indicates that there is no blockage, inflammation, or infection causing the discomfort.
+However, the pain is real and is due to extra sensitivity of the digestive organs, sometimes combined with changes in gastrointestinal movement patterns.

 How common is functional abdominal pain?